m4n0v31/meteor-solc/README.md

 # Solidity for Meteor
+This package is a fork of silentcicero:meteor-solc package with updated dependecies.
 The solc package provides a compiler build plugin for the Meteor build tool.
 It handles the compilation of `*.sol` files to JS.